Vatika1/SOEN471-Big-Data/README.md

 ![](images/graph_code.png)
 ![](images/prediction_graph.png)

-ARIMA time series model
+**ARIMA time series model**

-Data Preprocessing
+**Data Preprocessing**

-Removing invalid data: It refers to the data that has null values.
+**1. Removing invalid data**: It refers to the data that has null values.
 These rows that contain invalid data should be removed from the dataset to have a better trained model and to get rid of noise.
-Removing unnecessary columns : Dropped the columns code, country, HDI, total cases, total deaths, stringency index and population
+**2. Removing unnecessary columns** : Dropped the columns code, country, HDI, total cases, total deaths, stringency index and population
-Hypothesis testing to check if data is stationary or non-stationary by dickey fuller test: The goal is to make the data stationary.
+**3. Hypothesis testing to check if data is stationary or non-stationary by dickey fuller test**: The goal is to make the data stationary.
 If the data is non-stationary, we will perform differencing to reduce the P-value and make the dataset stationary.
 Make predictions by functions provided by python pandas.